bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-register.md

 If you are developing a widget for a specific Bitrix24 and do not plan to publish it in the Market, you can specify any array as the parameter value; it will not be used anyway.

 However, if you are preparing a mass-market solution with a widget, pay maximum attention to the demo data - they will be displayed in the preview slider of the Vibe template!
-Obviously, the structure of the demo data should match what your handler `handler` would return in normal widget usage.
+Obviously, the structure of the demo data should correspond to what your handler `handler` would return in normal widget usage.
  ||
 |#